 First lady Hillary Clinton's 'Twelve Days of Christmas'-inspired Christmas tree.
 (Photo: The White House)

 In 1994, first lady Hillary Clinton chose the Christmas carol "The Twelve Days of Christmas" as her theme for decorating the White House Christmas tree.
 The ornaments for the tree were made by art students around the country.
 Two years later, Mrs. Clinton chose the popular Nutcracker Suite theme that was also used by Jacqueline Kennedy in 1961 and Barbara Bush in 1989.

 In her years as first lady, Laura Bush choose musical instruments, native birds, historic homes and iridescent glass as her inspiration for decorating the White House Christmas tree.
 The theme for the 2005 tree was "All Things Bright and Beautiful," and Mrs. Bush decorated it with white lilies, crystal spheres and iridescent garland.

 2015, Michelle Obama

 In her first year in the White House, first lady Michelle Obama took 800 ornaments that had been left over from previous administrations and sent them out to local community groups around the country.
 She asked each group to design an ornament depicting a favorite local landmark.
 The theme for the 2009 White House Christmas tree was "Reflect, Rejoice, and Renew."

-This year's tree is dedicated to service members, veterans and their families.
+In 2015, this tree is dedicated to service members, veterans and their families.
 It is covered with holiday messages of hope for the troops, as well as patriotic symbols of red, white and blue.